My Dinner

 Instructions

-• In a large bowl, whisk together the flour and the milk until you can no longer see any lumps.
+• In a large bowl, whisk together the flour and milk until smooth with no lumps remaining.

-• Finally add the sugar, salt and carbonated water and mix again until you achieve an even pancake batter.
+• Add the sugar, salt and sparkling water and mix until you have a smooth, even batter.

-• Leave the dough in the fridge for at least 30 minutes.
-This allows the gluten to develop and will help the texture of the pancake.
+• Cover and refrigerate for at least 30 minutes.
+This allows the gluten to relax and gives the pancakes a better texture.

-• Heat the butter in a coated frying pan on medium heat.
-Once the butter is melted and starts sizzling use a ladle to add the dough to the pan.
+• Heat a little butter in a non-stick frying pan over medium heat.
+Once the butter starts to sizzle, add a ladle of batter and swirl the pan to spread it evenly.

 Nutrition